 2In a case relating to the alleged promotion of 'partisan' political views the judge considered that the best synonym for 'partisan' was one-sided.
 Political views were judged to be 'views expressed for a political purpose' where a 'political purpose' is directly or indirectly to further the interests of a political party or to procure changes to the laws of this or another country or to procure the reversal of government policy or of political decisions of governmental authorities in this or another country.

-in conscience.
-In primary schools the focus should be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
+characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."